florinasavei/InvoiceManager/README.md

 Working with YARN workspaces:

+- adding an external package in a particular workspace(package):
-`yarn workspace invoice-viewer add axios`
+`yarn workspace @invoice-manager/core add react-intl`

 The site is deployed to two environments: